whitesungun876/Occupancy-Detection-and-Classification/README.md

 seaborn

-scipy

-You can install the required packages using pip:
+Install these dependencies using pip:

-pip install numpy pandas scikit-learn matplotlib seaborn scipy Running the Notebook
+pip install numpy pandas scikit-learn matplotlib seaborn Running the Notebook
 Clone this repository to your local machine:

 git clone https://github.com/yourusername/repository-name.git
-Navigate into the project folder:
+Navigate into the project directory:

 cd repository-name
-Launch the Jupyter Notebook:
+Launch Jupyter Notebook:

 jupyter notebook
-Open the Jieyu.Lian.2.ipynb notebook and follow the steps to run the analysis.
+Open the Jieyu_Lian.3.ipynb notebook and follow the steps to run the analysis.

 Dataset
-The dataset used in this project contains environmental data for building occupancy prediction.
-It includes the following features:
+The Occupancy Dataset contains environmental data used to detect occupancy in a building.
+It includes:

 Temperature (Celsius)